apptools-lab/AppWorks/packages/eslint-plugin-best-practices/README.md

 * [`no-broad-semantic-versioning`](./docs/rules/no-broad-semantic-versioning.md) Recommended the semantic versioning include everything greater than a particular version in the same major range.
 * [`no-js-in-ts-project`](./docs/rules/no-js-in-ts-project.md) It is not recommended to use js and ts files at the same time.
+* [`recommend-functional-component`](./docs/rules/recommend-functional-component.md) It is not recommended to use class component.